junxit/us-congress-bills-110/bill.md

   - **(2)** by designating the second undesignated paragraph as subsection (c);
   - **(3)** by inserting after subsection (a) (as designated by paragraph (1) of this subsection) the following:
     > - **(b)** *Reasonable royalty*
     >   - **(1)** *In general* An award pursuant to subsection (a) that is based upon a reasonable royalty shall be determined in accordance with this subsection.
-Based on the facts of the case, the court shall determine whether paragraph (2), (3), or (5) will be used by the court or the jury in calculating a reasonable royalty.
+Based on the facts of the case, the court shall determine whether paragraph (2), (3), or (4) will be used by the court or the jury in calculating a reasonable royalty.
 The court shall identify the factors that are relevant to the determination of a reasonable royalty under the applicable paragraph, and the court or jury, as the case may be, shall consider only those factors in making the determination.
-    >   - **(2)** *Relationship of damages to contributions over prior art* The court shall conduct an analysis to ensure that a reasonable royalty under subsection (a) is applied only to that economic value properly attributable to the patent's specific contribution over the prior art.
+    >   - **(2)** *Relationship of damages to contributions over prior art* Upon a showing to the satisfaction of the court that a reasonable royalty should be based on a portion of the value of the infringing product or process, the court shall conduct an analysis to ensure that a reasonable royalty under subsection (a) is applied only to that economic value properly attributable to the patent's specific contribution over the prior art.
 The court shall exclude from the analysis the economic value properly attributable to the prior art, and other features or improvements, whether or not themselves patented, that contribute economic value to the infringing product or process.
-    >   - **(3)** *Entire market value* Unless the claimant shows that the patent's specific contribution over the prior art is the predominant basis for market demand for an infringing product or process, damages may not be based upon the entire market value of the products or processes involved that satisfy that demand.
+    >   - **(3)** *Entire market value* Upon a showing to the satisfaction of the court that the patent's specific contribution over the prior art is the predominant basis for market demand for an infringing product or process, damages may be based upon the entire market value of the products or processes involved that satisfy that demand.
-    >   - **(4)** *Combination inventions* For purposes of paragraphs (2) and (3), in the case of a combination invention the elements of which are present individually in the prior art, the patentee may show that the contribution over the prior art may include the value of the additional function resulting from the combination, as well as the enhanced value, if any, of some or all of the prior art elements resulting from the combination.
+    >   - **(4)** *Other factors* If neither paragraph (2) or (3) is appropriate for determining a reasonable royalty, the court may consider, or direct the jury to consider, the terms of any nonexclusive marketplace licensing of the invention, where appropriate, as well as any other relevant factors under applicable law.
-    >   - **(5)** *Other factors* In determining a reasonable royalty, the court may also consider, or direct the jury to consider, the terms of any nonexclusive marketplace licensing of the invention, where appropriate, as well as any other relevant factors under applicable law.
+    >   - **(5)** *Combination inventions* For purposes of paragraphs (2) and (3), in the case of a combination invention the elements of which are present individually in the prior art, the patentee may show that the contribution over the prior art may include the value of the additional function resulting from the combination, as well as the enhanced value, if any, of some or all of the prior art elements resulting from the combination.

   - **(4)** by amending subsection (c) (as designated by paragraph (1) of this subsection) to read as follows:
     > - **(c)** *Willful infringement*